clojurewerkz/elastisch.docs/articles/indexing.md

 Expired documents are removed periodically (every 60 seconds by default).
 The period can be controlled via the `indices.ttl.interval` index setting.

+## Document Timestamps

+Very often documents have timestamps associated with them.
+While it is common to store and index timestamps as a field, [ElasticSearch supports timestamps](http://www.elasticsearch.org/guide/reference/mapping/timestamp-field.html) via the special `_timestamp` field.
+Timestamps can be taken from a specified document field (the so called *external timestamps*) or automatically set to current time when a document is indexed.
+Just like with all date/time fields, ElasticSearch supports multiple date/time formats.

+An example of `_timestamp` configuration via mapping settings:

+{% gist e53be3a72a7da8646cef %}

+In the example above, the `_timestamp` value will be populated from the `created_at` document field in the provided format.

+An example of `_timestamp` being set for a document:

+{% gist bcc05efd735424d01d59 %}

 ## Document Versioning

 Each indexed document in ElasticSearch has a version number.
 It is accessible via the `:_version` key in the response to operations like `clojurewerkz.elastisch.rest.document/create`, `clojurewerkz.elastisch.rest.document/put`.